kora11e/Bottle-WebApp-Project/README.md

 5. independent files: executable main.py, git attributes, environmental variables and project legacies

 The projects consists of 5 accessible webpages and 3 internal methods.
-All of them can be accessed after runnig the app from main window.
+All of them can be accessed after running the app from main window.